David Gross

 David Jonathan Gross (/groʊs/; born February 19, 1941) is an American theoretical physicist and string theorist.
-Along with Frank Wilczek and David Politzer, he was awarded the 2004 Nobel Prize in Physics for their discovery of asymptotic freedom.
+He shared the 2004 Nobel Prize in Physics with Frank Wilczek and Hugh David Politzer "for the discovery of asymptotic freedom in the theory of the strong interaction".

 Gross is the Chancellor's Chair Professor of Theoretical Physics at the Kavli Institute for Theoretical Physics (KITP) of the University of California, Santa Barbara (UCSB), and was formerly the KITP director and holder of their Frederick W. Gluck Chair in Theoretical Physics.
 He is also a faculty member in the UCSB Physics Department and is affiliated with the Institute for Quantum Studies at Chapman University in California.
 He is a foreign member of the Chinese Academy of Sciences.

 Early life and education

 Gross was born in Washington, D.C., in February 1941 to a Jewish family from Austro-Hungary.
 His grandfather was born in Hungary.
 His parents were Nora (Faine) and Bertram Myron Gross (1912–1997).
 Gross studied in high school at the Hebrew University Secondary School in Jerusalem.
-He received his bachelor's and Master's degree from the Hebrew University of Jerusalem, in 1962.
+He received his bachelor's degree from the Hebrew University of Jerusalem, in 1962.
 He received his Ph.D. in physics from the University of California, Berkeley in 1966, under the supervision of Geoffrey Chew.